+1 The corporation is organized upon abasis.

+00.0 (Stock or Nonstock)

 2. If organized on a stock basis, the total number of shares which the corporation has authority to issue is

-.
-If the shares are, or are to be, divided into classes, the designation of each class, the number of shares in each class, and the relative rights, preferences and limitations of the shares of each class are as follows:
+classes, the designation of each class, the number of shares in each class, and the relative rights, preferences and limitations of the shares of each class are as follows:

+۰ ۲